wangyh082/scBGEDA/README.md

 python SDDA.py --dataname Adam

-After that, to generate a more efficient clustering result, use the following code:
+After that, to generate a more efficient clustering result, use the following code in your command lines:

 Do not use the default values of those parameters: